techidaily/site-screen-mirror/source/_posts/in-2024-how-to-screen-mirroring-realme-12-5g-to-pc-drfone-by-drfone-android.md

 This article has featured a list of different screen mirroring solutions you can use on your Realme 12 5G device.
 If you are looking for an effective **Mi screen mirroring** on a PC, you can use tools like Dr.Fone Air to mirror smartphones effectively without taking considerable time.
 The provided solutions are among the best options, saving you time and effort in connecting devices successfully.

-## Guide to Mirror Your Realme 12 5G to Other Android devices

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/cDNwgyE0nbY?si=3k_WBhpIw3WudJot" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/wNhKhWc0wLc?si=1XLYV0sXV52Xc0lu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Guide to Mirror Your Realme 12 5G to Other Android devices

 ## Part 1.
 Can I Mirror my Android to Another Android?